Estates General of 1560–1561: The crown's compromise

 This provocative proposal aroused fury from the Constable Anne de Montmorency who was in attendance, exclaiming the speaker should be hanged.
 The clergy realising that the crown had few realistic proposals to reach solvency other than through taking from the church offered a counter proposal, arguing that they could award the crown a ten million livres gift, for not taking the third estate's idea.
 The crown was unsatisfied by this, and after some negotiation, settled on a yearly gift of 1,600,000 livres.
 This alone would not however be enough to rescue the crown and after several months more negotiation up to the end of the year it was agreed the clergy would purchase back the mortgaged royal domain over the following six years.

-With this out of the way the combined estates would prove more amenable to the queens position on the regency.
+With this out of the way the combined estates would prove more amenable to the queen's position on the regency.
 Despite their earlier mutterings.